aacl2023-srw/aacl2023-srw.github.io/accepted_papers.md

 **_Style-sensitive Sentence Embeddings for Evaluating Similarity in Speech Style of Japanese Sentences by Contrastive Learning_**

 Yuki Zenimoto, Shinzan Komata and Takehito Utsuro

+## Non-archival

+**_Delving into Evaluation Metrics for Generation: A Thorough Assessment of How Metrics Generalize to Rephrasing Across Languages_**

+Grace Wang, Tia Chen and Duygu Ataman